Evolution Of Pressure Treated Decking

 Everybody switched over to ACQ (alkaline copper quaternary) which

-was safer but caused corrosion of many standard metal fasteners and
+was safer but more expensive and it caused corrosion of many standard metal fasteners and

-very deep green tone to the wood which is unmistakeable.
+very deep green tone to the wood which is unmistakable.

 And Now, There Are More Options

 There are two new and exciting pressure treating options for decking

 boards.
 MCA (micronized copper azole) and Thermal Treating.
 Both are alternative solutions

 Pressure treated lumber from the MCA process has a number of improvements.